Ordisoftware/Hebrew-Calendar/README.md

 - Adar II was renamed in VeAdar.
 - Added options for the data layout in the monthly view : to put the lunar date on a single line before the ephemeris, to display the book name with references of parashah, to set text alignment, and to insert separator between sections.
+- Added option to select data layout order and sections to show in the monthly view.
 - Added options to display Hebrew names in Unicode chars or Latin transcription, and to keep Arabic numerals in case of Unicode.
 - Some fixes and improvements.
 - Optimized and refactored code.